-If you have made at least 2 reasonable attempts at personal service but have still been unsuccessful at locating the party to be sued, you can consider applying to the Court for substituted service of the originating process.
+If you have made at least 2 reasonable attempts at personal service but have been unsuccessful at locating the party to be sued, you can consider applying to the court for substituted service of the originating process.

 - Your proposed mode of substituted service will probably be effective in bringing the originating process to the attention of the party to be sued; and